benfrick/docs-portfolio/doc/commerce/checkout/use-fulfillment-offerings.md

 **UX takes the following actions:**

 - Shows the UI for "Pickup" in the checkout flow
-- Shows the section for "Nike Stores" pickup
+- Shows the section for "Retail Stores" pickup
 - Hides the section for "Pickup Points" pickup
 - Asks Fulfillment Offerings for available PICKUP and SHIP options
 - Shows available PICKUP and SHIP options